Brand: Feeder Creek

 - Hand tied from professionals with over 30 years of experience so that you can fool even the fussiest fish.

-- One of the most productive nymph fly patterns ever made.
+- One of the most productive and versatile fly patterns ever made.
+The bead head helps sink the fly and attract big trout!
 This pattern can be fished in the Spring, Summer, Fall, or Winter

 - Made with high-quality hooks to make hooking and landing a fish easier.
 The gold bead head help it sink and provides the flash to induce a strike.